title

 3. Design standards.

 a.
-When within 300 feet of a publicly accessible road or right-of-way, a minimum of thirty percent (30%) of the width of the front façade at the ground level of any building shall consist of fenestration.
+When within 300 feet of a publicly accessible road or right-of-way, a minimum of thirty percent (30%) of the width of the front façade at the ground level of any building shall consist of fenestration glazing.

 b.
 A minimum of ten percent (10%) of the width of the side and rear facades shall incorporate decorative faux windows, architecturally glazed windows, or other decorative treatment.

 c.
 Building façades oriented towards a public right-of-way or a parcel zoned a non-industrial zoning district shall be constructed of brick, brick veneer, stone, cast stone, cementitious siding, glass, or materials substantially similar in form and function.
-The Zoning Administrator may waive this requirement if the building façade is not visible from the adjacent parcel or the public right-of-way.
+The Zoning Administrator, based on a recommendation from the planning department, may waive this requirement if the building façade is not visible from the adjacent parcel or the public right-of-way.

 d.
 Rooftop mechanical equipment, including but not limited to heating, air conditioning, ventilation, generators, and similar equipment, shall not exceed a height of thirty feet as measured from the base of the equipment.
-Such equipment shall be screened to fully conceal the mechanical equipment from the adjacent roadways and properties and from the site itself.
+Such equipment shall be screened to fully conceal the mechanical equipment from the adjacent roadways and properties and from the site itself from public streets and from surrounding properties.
 No screening shall be required for renewable energy infrastructure or for green infrastructure, such as green roofs, rooftop cisterns, and other bioretention equipment.

 e.
 Building height for any data center shall not exceed 75’ in height or the maximum allowed height permitted in the applicable zoning district the data center is located within, whichever is more restrictive.
 Any applicable height control planes shall also apply.

 a.
-Substations, electrical yards, mechanical yards, and any other exposed equipment shall not be located between the primary structure and a public road or right-of way and shall be fully screened from all adjacent parcels and rights-of-way.
+Substations, electrical yards, mechanical yards, and any other exposed equipment shall not be located between the primary structure and a public road or right-of way and shall be fully screened from all adjacent parcels and rights-of-way by the primary structure unless owned or jointly owned by Nashville Electric Service (NES), in which case the location, if between the primary structure and a public right-of-way, shall be screened from public view and adjacent properties by a Type D landscape buffer yard.

 b.
-There shall be no light trespass from the site onto surrounding properties, including any right-of-way.
+There shall be no light trespass from the site onto surrounding properties, including any right-of-way Standards for light trespass shall meet all requirements of Section 17.28.100.E.4.

 c.
 All cooling and ventilation equipment shall operate on a closed-loop system.